davidgasquez/davidgasquez.com/src/content/blog/2024-08-10-community-level-open-data-infrastructure.md

 [Inspired by Rufus Pollock](https://github.com/datopian/datahub/issues/1138#issuecomment-2198126846), I decided to write a post about learnings and what I think will be the future of open data infrastructure, more specifically **open data infrastructure at the community level**.

-I work as a data engineer in a small to medium sized company and I've been doing data for a while now.
-A while ago, I [started wondering about how we can make it easier for people to work with open data](https://handbook.davidgasquez.com/Open+Data), at least making it closer to the difficulty I encounter in my day job.
-Since then, I've worked on a [couple of data portals](/modern-open-data-portals) and been actively participated in various open data communities projects and discussions.
+As a data engineer working in a small to medium sized company, I [started wondering about how we can make it easier to work with open data](https://handbook.davidgasquez.com/Open+Data).
+At least, making it simpler thanks to the tools and frameworks I used in my daily job.

+Since then, I've worked on a [couple of data portals](/modern-open-data-portals) and been actively participating in various open data communities, projects, and discussions.

 ![Data Portal](/images/dataflow.png)

 ## Learnings

-One of the big things going on in the enterprise side is that working with data is becoming cheaper, simpler, and faster than ever.
+One of the big things going on in the enterprise side is that **working with data is becoming cheaper, simpler, and faster than ever**.
 You can run [entire auto-updating pipelines on GitHub Actions](https://github.com/simonw/ca-fires-history), use [DuckDB to analyze gigabytes of information](https://x.com/severo_dev/status/1759537328228348220), run portable code across [many databases](https://ibis-project.org/), and publish [beautiful dashboards with a few lines of code](https://evidence.dev/).

 I didn't see much of this being used in the open data ecosystem.
 It is reasonable as the data field moves quite fast and, honestly, **open data problems are mostly people problems** more than technical ones.
 However, there are technical solutions that can help streamline the process.